dakotacarpenter19/CS_491_Project/documentation/Project Management Plan.md

 ## 2. Project Organization

 ### 2.1.
 External Interfaces
+Users of the software can contact us via our email addresses for questions.

 ### 2.2.
 Internal Structure
+Dakota and Austin are both owners of the software.
+Currently, we do not have specifically defined roles other than project manager which will be defined in the next section.

 ### 2.3.
 Roles and Responsibilities
+Project Manager (Phase 1) - Dakota Carpenter</br>
+Software Lead (Phase 1) - Austin Winters

 ## 3. Managerial Process Plans